emupton/spring-boot-patient-rest-api/README.md

 # hcare-backend
 REST API that serves patient data from a MongoDB using Sprint boot.
+View to eventually implement hData specification.

 ## TODO:
 - Implement MongoDB-based authentication and authorization (requires updates to patient model)